 A budget is a no-judgment zone.
 With that in mind, a budget is meant to be used as a tool to make informed decisions on what you can afford, and a way to give tasks to your money within a specified period (your monthly rent payment, for instance).

 - An evil plan to force you into living like a minimalistic monk (unless that’s your goal!)

 - Judgmental, harsh, or cruel.

 Remember: you control your money, your money doesn’t control you!
 It may be hard to remember this at times – but reminding yourself what a budget is and what it isn’t can help you stay positive, calm, and consistent.

 When in Doubt, Budget on

 Disclaimer: This is just an example of managing your finances.
 It may not work for everyone.
 Adapt things to your needs!

 Now that we’re more aware of what budgeting means, it’s time to set a budget that matches our needs and goals!
 We’ll be doing some writing, so grab a pen and paper or open up a spreadsheet!
-If you have a partner, include them too.
+If you have a partner, include them too, since it has been found that adequate financial management can improve happiness in the relationship/marriage.
 (My partner and I have weekly “budget dates” with tea.
 Other budgeters we know spruce it up with wine and cheese!)

 There are dozens of ways to make and maintain a budget.
 Here, we’re going to show you how to create a monthly budget based on the envelope method, where cash is divided into envelopes with category names on them.
 We’ll use the Zero-Based Budgeting system, which focuses on proactive decisions rather than reactive ones.
 Check out our example budget and free budget template at the end of the article to guide you on your budgeting journey.